-For employees hired to full-time permanent positions, the City will contribute monthly to active employees the amount necessary to pay up to the full cost of his/her family enrollment in the City's PERS medical, dental, vision and life plan; however the following exception applies: Employees hired after June 30, 2004 will be required to pay \$30/month toward their dental and vision plan.
+For employees hired to full-time permanent positions, the City will contribute monthly to active employees the amount necessary to pay up to the full cost of his/her family enrollment in the City's PERS medical, dental, vision and life plan.

-Effective with the PERS amendment, employee retiree health benefits will be based on the member's completed years of credited years of service at retirement.
+Effective with the PERS amendment of September 1, 2011, employee retiree health benefits will be based on the member's completed years of credited years of service at retirement.
 The percentage of employer contribution payable for postretirement health benefits for employees hired after the PERS contract amendment date shall be based on the employee's years of credited PERS service at retirement as follows: